 Virtual legal Assistants (VLAs), or AI-powered chatbots

-Virtual legal Assistants (VLAs), or AI-powered chatbots are on the rise as the pressure within legal departments to become more efficient increases.
+Virtual legal Assistants (VLAs), or AI-powered chatbots for business are on the rise as the pressure within legal departments to become more efficient increases.
 In the coming years, corporate legal departments are aiming to increase productivity by reducing response time and improving the allocation of human resources.
 It is worth highlighting here that the success of VLAs relies on how corporate legal and compliance experts involved in the implementation process and the ultimate creation of solutions meet their company’s specific needs.

 Legal technology expertise is on!